19 years old and from Serekunda, Gambia.

 To reach Lampedusa he crossed six countries: The Gambia, Senegal, Mali, Burkina Faso, Niger, and the most dangerous of all, Libya.

 It took two weeks and five days to arrive in Agadez, Niger, where he stayed for one week.

 From Agadez, he says, the journey is different because the people who transfer you next are Libyan traffickers.

 He crossed the Sahara desert in the cab of a pickup truck with 38 people.
 “It was like being on another planet,” he says.
 He had 10 liters of water for himself, and without stopping completed the trip in two-and-a-half days.
 Everyone in the truck survived.

 His first stop in Libya was Gadron* where he stayed for two months on the second floor of the building where he was employed as a housekeeper and dishwasher.

 David transferred to Sabha, Libya next.
 He stayed there in the city limits for one month.

 “To be honest, it was good for me in Sabha.”
-He had an Arab friend that kept him in his protective orbit, providing everything from good food like chicken and stew, to clothes.
-It’s an uncommon, albeit lucky, story.
+He had an Arab friend that kept him protected, providing everything from good food like chicken and stew, to clothes.
 His friend even paid for his trip to Tripoli.

-Things seemed to be moving swiftly for David.
+Things were moving swiftly for David.
 By the time he reached Tripoli he knew Italy would be his next stop.